-The Nile Basin is particularly susceptible to hot droughts, which have contributed to crop failure, famine, and migration in recent decades.
-I have shown that while precipitation is projected to increase across the Basin, the risk of concurrently hot and dry conditions is also rising, due to higher temperatures and more precipitation variability.
+For example: Agricultural risk is particularlly acute in the Upper Nile Basin, where hot droughts have contributed to crop failure, famine, and migration in recent decades.
+Our work has shown that while precipitation is projected to increase across the region, the risk of hot and dry conditions is also rising due to higher temperatures and more precipitation variability.
 On top of this increased risk of concurrently hot and dry conditions, population is rapidly rising across the Basin.
-My work has shown that this combination of climate and demographic change is likely to result in a vastly increased risk of widespread exposure to hydroclimatic extremes in the coming decades, necessitating adaptation and preparation to avoid humanitarian crises.
+As a result of this combination of climate and demographic change, water scarcity and the risk of crop failures are projected to rise, necessitating adaptation and preparation to avoid humanitarian crises.

 Existing infrastructure is designed to operate within historical climatic bounds, and as these bounds shift, the risk of disrupted infrastructure operations will grow.
 Our work answers critical questions concerning the climate change risks to aviation and the electrical grid, and assesses how we can improve infrastructure resilience to warming.